 Lecturer in History

 >> Download c.v.
 (PDF)

 Field received her PhD in American history from Columbia University in 2008 and her BA from Stanford University in 1997.
 Her PhD dissertation was a finalist for the Lerner-Scott Dissertation Prize and was nominated for the Bancroft Dissertation Prize.
-Her next project, Minors to Men: Maturation, Gender, and Race in the Early American Republic, will examine the political significance of manhood as a stage of life.
+Her next book, tentatively titled Minors to Men: Maturation, Gender, and Race in the Early American Republic, will investigate the political significance of manhood as a stage of life.